BDAthlon/genetic_logic_synthesis/genetic_circuit_scoring/README.rst

 Specification
 =============

-The arguments to gls_score_circuit app are listed below.
+The arguments to gls_score_circuit Python app are listed below.

 .. code-block:: powershell